yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the Extract Compressed Zip File dialog, C:\hands-on-lab is entered into the destination field.](media/extract-compressed-zip.png "Extract Compressed Zip")

     > **IMPORTANT**: Ensure to use the path above, or something similarly short.
-Failure to do so could result in errors opening some of the files due to a log file path.
+Failure to do so could result in errors opening some of the files due to a long file path.

 15. Open the `C:\hands-on-lab` folder, and then drill down to `Migrating-SQL-databases-to-Azure-master\Hands-on lab\lab-files`.
 In the `lab-files` folder, double-click `TailspinToysWeb.sln` to open the solution in Visual Studio.